 Review of Haglofs Vertigo II: Conclusion

-Hybrid designs always have their limits – a multitool will have a screwdriver, but you’ll want a full size tool for bigger jobs.
+Hybrid designs always have their limits – a penknife of multitool will have a screwdriver, but you’ll want a full size tool for bigger jobs.
 You need to be realistic with these shoes.
 They are not for full rock climbing ascents, but are rigid and surefooted enough for scrambling and comfortable enough to hike many miles.

 As the top approach shoe in the Haglofs range, and retailing at around £140, you’d expect great spec and materials – and you get both.
 These shoes are versatile approach shoes, they do a lot and they do it well.
 They are not cheap but so far I’m convinced they are worth the money.